Walking down Unter den Linden in Berlin is a must!

 fountain with white stone building with ivy on berlin unter den linden boulevard

-The Berlin State Library (Staatsbibliothek zu Berlin – Preußischer Kulturbesitz) is a treasure.
+The Berlin State Library (Staatsbibliothek zu Berlin – Preußischer Kulturbesitz) is a hidden gem.
 Not only is it one of the largest libraries in Germany housing a vast collection of books and documents, it is stunning!

 📍8 Unter den Linden